galonsob/galonsob/README.md

 ###

 <h2 align="left">🚀 I'm specialized in data engineering and I have professional experience designing and implementing data warehouses (DWH), building ETL processes and data models in different industries, mainly healthcare and energy.
-My current role as part of the Data Engineering at INNOVA-TSN involves leveraging tools like T-SQL, ADF, Azure DevOps, Azure Databricks and ADLS to ensure efficient ETL development, deployment and maintenance.  <br>Certified Azure Data Engineer.</h2>
+My current role as part of the Data Engineering at TOKIOTA involves leveraging tools like T-SQL, ADF, Azure DevOps, Azure Databricks and ADLS to ensure efficient ETL development, deployment and maintenance.  <br>Certified Azure Data Engineer.</h2>

 ###